fuhsjr00/bug.n/doc/Installing_and_running.md

 should be able to run either the executable as it is or the main script (`src\Main.ahk`) with [AutoHotkey](http://ahkscript.org/download/).

-You may copy bug.n anywhere you like -- at least if you have write acces there -- e. g. `C:\Program Files\bugn` or link it to the 'Windows Start Menu' or the 'Windows Taskbar', for example.
+You may copy bug.n anywhere you like -- at least if you have write access there -- e. g. `C:\Program Files\bugn` or link it to the 'Windows Start Menu' or the 'Windows Taskbar', for example.